-Youngkin’s win in key competitive congressional districts could spell trouble for vulnerable Va.
+Youngkin’s wins in key congressional districts underline tough reelection bids for vulnerable Va.
 Democrats

 Democrats’ months-long quarrel over the top-line figure distracted from benefits of programs within it, such as on climate change, the child tax credit and reducing prescription drug prices, she said.

-“Out of the gate we were arguing over a number, and people are still struggling financially and they’re saying, what the hell are you guys doing on Capitol Hill talking about a trillion here, a trillion there?”
-Spanberger said.
+“Out of the gate we were arguing over a number, and people are still struggling financially and they’re saying, ‘What the hell are you guys doing on Capitol Hill talking about a trillion here, a trillion there?’ ” Spanberger said.

 She acknowledged that voting for the package could put her in jeopardy — but, she noted, that was already true with or without Democrats’ social-spending bill.